tessalt/node-server-workshop/workshop.md

 # Dynamic Routing cont'd

-* Say we have an object that stores the currency symbol for countries:
+* Say we have an object that stores the values for currencies:

 ```
 var currencies = {
-  'CAN': 'CAD',
+  'CAD': 1.3,
-  'USA': 'USD',
+  'GBP': 0.78,
-  'FRA': 'EUR',
+  'JPY': 110.3,
 }

 ```

-* We want to return the currency name for the country code in the URL
+* We want to return the currency value for the currency code in the URL

 ---